openvstorage/volumedriver/docs/restartVolume.md

 <a name="restart volume"></a>
 # Restart volume
-To restart a halted volume, you'll need to get the volume-id from the volume you want to restart and the configuration file from the volumedriver.
+To start a volume that failed to restart, you'll need to get the volume-id from the volume and the configuration file from the volumedriver.

-When the volume is halted, you'll get the following message:
+When the volume failed to start, you'll get the following message:
 ```
 root@ovs03:~# ls /mnt/myvpool/* -alh
 ls: cannot access /mnt/myvpool/DISK_2688.raw: No such file or directory